Repository Management with Nexus

 With the Advertised URI field it is possible to configure a specific address to be broadcasted by the proxy to the subscribing smart proxy clients enabling, e.g., usage of a publicly available fully qualified hostname, including the domain or also just the usage of an externally reachable IP number.

-It is important to enable the configured connection ports on any firewall between the servers to allow the direct socket connection between the servers and to avoid using random ports.
+It is important to configure the ports in Nexus and any firewall between the servers to allow the direct socket connection between the servers and to avoid using random ports.

 The Status field below the form will show the current status of the smart proxy including the full address and port.